stijnwop/proSeed/README.md

 When using GuidanceSteering, the first track of GS must be aligned at the edge of the field and set to zero (`ALT + HOME`).
 For the second track shift the GS track by half the working width towards the field edge.

-A description of possible working widths and distances is given in this neat PDF file: [proSeed-eng.pdf](https://github.com/stijnwop/proSeed/raw/master/docs/ProSeed.pdf) (German: [proSeed-de.pdf](https://github.com/stijnwop/proSeed/raw/master/docs/ProSeed-de.pdf))
+A description of possible working widths and distances is given in this neat PDF file: [proSeed.pdf](https://github.com/stijnwop/proSeed/raw/master/docs/ProSeed.pdf) (Page 1: German; Page 2: English)
 ## Copyright
 Copyright (c) 2020 [Wopster](https://github.com/stijnwop).
 All rights reserved.